 - 2. Spreading out the intervals between patient appointments in the office in order to limit the number of people waiting in the waiting room.

-- 1. Staff are screened each day before starting work for any symptoms suggesting illness, and temperatures are taken.
+- 1. Staff are screened each day before starting work for any symptoms suggesting illness.
 Anyone with a fever or symptoms of illness is sent home to recover before returning to work.
 Any staff person who has been in close contact with a confirmed case of COVID-19 infection is asked to quarantine at home per CDC guidelines.

 - 2. Staff are required to wear masks when they cannot maintain 6 feet of distance between themselves and patients.